mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Many would have chosen Kanosin.
 You did the right thing."

 "That struggle left an indelible mark on me.
 My life's work had become deeply personal and I resolved to help the rest of my tribe out of addiction and out of slavery.
 For the next Ma'Tova I built each one of them into a functional, social, living ex-addict and they swore to me the lives I had given back to them.
-My tribe became the largest and most powerful in Ulukoma and we were happy, but I would never had imagined someone like Lissa arriving here.
+My tribe became the largest and most powerful in Ulukoma and we were happy, but I would never had imagined someone like Shinna arriving here.
 Thi had been a chemist and botanist in Yansha, and somehow had stumbled upon an antidote for Kanosin, the same one I've given you.
 Instead of giving it to people in need, thi created a stockpile and used it as leverage against them.
 Many of my own people gave into hae manipulation and fell back into addiction.
 For those thi wanted to keep slaves, thi simply refused the antidote, while keeping kept her loyalists blissful and healthy by giving them single doses every night as a reward.
 When kanosin didn't work, thi used money from Kanosin sales to lure my people and turn them against me.
-My closest friend, Set, never gave up fighting for me and our tribe but once Lissa started forming a band of thugs, I knew that I could never win."
+My closest friend, Set, never gave up fighting for me and our tribe but once Shinna started forming a band of thugs, I knew that I could never win."

 "Set as in Setre?
 Thi was with you?"

 "Oh yes.

 "Yes. she had been a child slave in Holrag, toiling for hours to keep the iron furnaces hot.
 When she was still just a child, she escaped to Shaki and searched for a place to call home, but could never trust anyone long enough to settle down.
 She came to Ulukoma willingly, not as an addict or criminal, but a warrior looking for a purpose, and somehow she found it in me.
 To be honest, I don't remember how we met.
 Kanosin has a way of erasing your memories.
 But somehow in those grueling days of fighting the addiction, I had come to trust her.
 We became... close.
 Very close...
-But then Lissa came onto the scene, and Set grew impatient with my insistence on a peaceful resolution.
+But then Shinna came onto the scene, and Set grew impatient with my insistence on a peaceful resolution.
 When Lin and I left this island, I promised Set I would return one day, and I made her swear to me that she would keep our tribe alive.
 But yesterday, when Lin saw Set in the forest, holding you down and taking you away, I knew she had given up."

 "So everything you came back for is gone."